Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The threat

-Whitebark pine and, to a lesser extent, limber pine, live at the environmental limits of tree growth.
+Whitebark pine and limber pine live at the environmental limits of tree growth.
 Warming is moving species higher in elevation and latitude – whitebark pine may be at risk of being forced off mountaintops as species shift upwards.
-Moving northwards is another option but, if suitable habitat is already occupied by other species, whitebark pine is a poor competitor.
+Moving northwards is another option that has been evaluated but, if suitable habitat is already occupied by other species, whitebark pine is a poor competitor.
+Planting these pines in novel habitats (often called assisted migration) can only succeed if there is enough high-quality alternate food to sustain Clark's nutcracker populations for decades until the migrated pine populations mature.
+No habitat in Canada appears to meet these conditions.
 Conversely, climate models predict limber pine will benefit from more suitable habitat and favourable climates, especially in lower sites.

 Recovery actions

-Research is being done using climate models and testing assisted migration (planting populations and/or species outside of their current or historic ranges).
-These studies are providing information on management options for these species as their habitat changes, such as what seed sources may be most appropriate for restoration planting.
+Studies that use climate and habitat models, test assisted migration and establish provenance trials to observe how seedlings originating from different populations grow in different environments are providing information on management options for these species as their habitat changes.
+This research is useful for assessing the appropriateness of certain seed sources for restoration planting.
 Slow growth and centuries-long life spans show they have adapted and grown under a wide range of conditions.

 Resources